Note : this site is new as of Jan 2018 and has replaced my old website, http://www.cavesofmalaysia.com

 Malaysia has some of the biggest and longest caves in the world, some caves are archaeological sites, others are beautiful with stalagmites and stalactites, and maybe underground rivers.
 Some caves are home to a wide variety of cave fauna such as bats, swiftlets, snakes, and invertebrates.
 These include insects, spiders, beetles, cockroaches, centipedes and millipedes.

 Amongst the most famous caves in the world are the caves in Gunung Mulu National Park, Sarawak, which was inscribed as a World Heritage site in 2001.
 More than 362 km of cave passage had been mapped in Mulu by 2011.
 Some of the caves there are world record holders, such as Gua Nasib Bagus, which houses the world’s largest chamber (by area), Sarawak Chamber.
-Clearwater Cave is the 8th longest in the world, at 227 km (2018).
+Clearwater Cave is the 8th longest in the world, at 236 km (2019).
 Deer Cave is one of the world’s largest cave passages.
 Niah Caves, also in Sarawak, is a famous archaeological site.
-A 40,000 year old human skull was found there and rock paintings have been dated at 1200 years old.
+A 40,000 year old human skull was found there, humans have inhabited the cave for 100,000 years and rock paintings have been dated at 1200 years old.

 Near Kuching, the Bau caves are worthy of a visit.
 Gomantong Caves in Sabah are renown for their birds’ nest industry.
 There are many other caves scattered across Sabah such as Madai and Baturong.